awsdocs/amazon-ec2-user-guide/doc_source/MultipleIP.md

 1. Follow the next steps in the wizard to attach volumes and tag your instance\.

 1. On the **Configure Security Group** page, select an existing security group or create a new one\.
 If you want your instance to be reachable over IPv6, ensure that your security group has rules that allow access from IPv6 addresses\.
-For more information, see [Security group rules reference](security-group-rules-reference.md)\.
+For more information, see [Security group rules for different use cases](security-group-rules-reference.md)\.
 Choose **Review and Launch**\.

 1. On the **Review Instance Launch** page, review your settings, and then choose **Launch** to choose a key pair and launch your instance\.
 If you're new to Amazon EC2 and haven't created any key pairs, the wizard prompts you to create one\.